Magnetic-field-tunable anisotropic blackbody radiation and condensation of slow thermal light in dynamical axion insulators: Introduction

-With the plausible realization of dynamical axion-like fields in topological insulators with broken spatial inversion and time-reversal symmetries, an enticing landscape toward the comprehension of axion physics has been opened \cite{Li}.
-Indeed, dynamical axion insulators (DAIs), such as the already synthesized $\rm MnBi_2Te_4$ flakes \cite{Gong,Otrokov,CLiu,Klimovskikh}, constitute suitable platforms for proof-of-principle tests of various phenomena on which axion searches rely.
-Moreover the intrinsic characteristics of the medium, such as stiffness and topology, along with the knowledge of the associated axion quasiparticle mass, make DAIs ideal for investigating phenomenology beyond the justifiable perturbative regime that the counterpart of particle physics extensively utilizes.
-Theoretical studies in this direction have revealed a few emerging phenomena closely linked to the hallmark medium's magneto-electric response \cite{Ooguri,Imaeda,Nomura,Taguchi,Sekine}, and in line, DAI-based methods to detect dark-matter axions have been proposed \cite{Marsh,Engel}.
-Moreover, recent arguments support the idea that the realization of cavity-based axion-polaritons \cite{Xiao} could benefit the quantum control of light-matter interaction over other widely studied systems, like the qubit in superconducting circuits and the mechanical oscillator in cavity optomechanics \cite{Xiang,Aspelmeyer}.
+With the plausible realization of dynamical axionlike fields in topological insulators with broken space-inversion and time-reversal symmetries, an enticing landscape to study axion physics has been opened \cite{Li}.
+Indeed, dynamical axion insulators (DAIs), such as the already synthesized $\rm MnBi_2Te_4$ flakes \cite{Gong,Otrokov,CLiu,Klimovskikh,QiuNat}, constitute suitable platforms for proof-of-principle tests of various phenomena on which axion searches rely.
+Moreover, the intrinsic characteristics of the medium, such as stiffness and topology, along with the knowledge of the associated axion quasiparticle mass, make DAIs ideal for investigating phenomena beyond the perturbative regime that the counterpart of particle physics justifiably utilizes.
+Theoretical studies in this direction have revealed a few emerging phenomena closely linked to the hallmark medium's magneto-electric response \cite{Ooguri,Imaeda,Nomura,Taguchi,Sekine} and in line DAI-based methods to detect dark-matter axions have been proposed \cite{Marsh,Engel,QiuNat}.

+The thermal radiation properties of DAIs are of particular interest to nuclear astrophysics.
+This is due to their potential to offer significant insights into blackbody radiation within the magnetic dual chiral density wave (MDCDW) phase of dense quark matter \cite{Frolov, Efrain1,Efrain2,Efrain3,Efrain4}, which is presently regarded as a plausible model for characterizing the cores of neutron stars and magnetars \cite{EfrainUniverse,Gyory,Sadooghi}.
+Axion electrodynamics rules light-matter interaction in the MDCDW phase, just as it does in DAIs.
+As a result, the propagation of electromagnetic waves in both scenarios is significantly influenced by axion-polariton states \cite{EfrainNP,EfrainEPJC}.
+While some astrophysical consequences of these hybridized states have been discussed, their significance for the stellar thermal properties remain uncertain.
+However, the existing analogy between the MDCDW phase and DAIs renders the latter an ideal playground for emulating hitherto unobserved phenomena of heat radiation under extreme conditions.